Ckrenzer/Ckrenzer/README.md

 My name is Connor Krenzer, and I am a data science analyst.
 I occasionally make programming tutorials and post them on YouTube.

 Contact
-- email: ckrenzer.info@gmail.com (I'd rather use a dedicated email, though you can still send one to the one that corresponds to my YouTube channel)
+- email: ckrenzer.info@gmail.com (I'd rather use a dedicated email, though you can still send one to the account corresponding to my YouTube channel)
 - LinkedIn: https://www.linkedin.com/in/connor-krenzer/
 - YouTube: https://www.youtube.com/channel/UCoTFQBc5qB4t0aGq3AA6Qgg/featured